wp-plugins/super-simple-related-posts/readme.txt

 A super simple widget to output related posts based on categories, tags, or custom taxonomies.

 == Description ==
 Super Simple Related Posts gives you both a widget and a shortcode to output lists of posts related to the current post.
 You get to decide how the posts are related (categories, tags, custom taxonomies), what to show (posts, pages, custom post types), and a whole lot more.
-The widget is configurable via **Appearance > Settings** and the more info on shortcode usage is provided below.
+The widget is configurable via **Appearance > Settings** and more info on shortcode usage is provided below.

 = Features =
 There are tons of related posts plugins out there - here's why Super Simple Related Posts is special: